BarrecaMarco/BCPS/README.md

 A manuscript is currently under consideration for publication, to cite currently please refer to the bioRxiv preprint:

 ###### Add link

+# Further information
+Created by Marco Barreca at the University of Milano-Bicocca in collaboration with Dr Matteo Dugo at the IRCCS San Raffaele Hospital, under the supervision of Dr Maurizio Callari at Fondazione Michelangelo.